Photo Storage – how to develop a Photography Preservation Program “At home” in 5 steps

 It tells us pieces of stories of our life or our family and friends, and in wider scale, it reports historical moments and social events.

-In our personal “domestic” preservation program, we can determine several phases:
+In our personal “domestic” preservation program, we can determine several phases for photo storage and photo preservation:

 1. Survey of the photographs and/or collections.